 Patients who suffered complications after contaminated Synvisc-One knee injections are filing lawsuits against Sanofi Genzyme and Genzyme Biosurgery.
 Lawsuits say patients suffered infections that required medical treatment and/or resulted in death.

-If you or a loved one suffered complications after Synvisc-One knee injections, you may be eligible for compensation through a lawsuit.
-Injuries include:
+If you or a loved one developed an infection after Synvisc-One knee injections, you may be eligible for compensation.

 Some people who received Synvic-One knee injections suffered complications.
 Those who required medical attention might be able sue the manufacturer Sanofi Genzyme.